Australia Crypto Tax Guide 2024

 In Australia, airdropped and forked cryptocurrencies are considered taxable income and must be reported on an individual's tax return.
 The value of the airdropped or forked cryptocurrency on the date it was received is considered its cost to calculate capital gains tax when it is later sold.
 If the cryptocurrency is held for 12 months or more, it may be eligible for the capital gains tax discount.
 Moreover, suppose the airdrop or fork is part of a profit-making scheme or carried out in the course of carrying on a business.
 In that case, the value of the airdropped or forked cryptocurrency may be subject to ordinary income tax.

-4. What happens when I move crypto between wallets, exchange and pools?
+4. What happens when I move crypto between wallets, exchanges and pools?

 As long as you’re moving assets between wallets or exchanges that you own, the event is not considered a taxable event.
 However, the transaction fees paid to move the assets are considered disposal of assets and are subjected to a capital gains tax in Australia.